Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Introduction

-To achieve the control objectives, we use two different controllers along with a simple switching algorithm to cover the entire operational wind speeds; A SISO reeling-speed controller for the below-rated operation, and a multivariable force and reeling-speed controller for the above-rated condition.
-The $ \mathcal{H}_\infty $ method is utilized to formulate the control objectives as an LMI optimization problem.
+Using the $ \mathcal{H}_\infty $ method, we synthesize two gain-scheduled output-feedback controllers for the the operation in the low- and high-speed winds; a SISO reeling-speed controller for the below-rated operation, and a multivariable reeling-speed and tether force controller for the above-rated condition.
 In the case of reeling-speed control, the LMI problem is formulated to make a trade-off between the reference tracking performance and the fast variations in the tether's force.
 In the multivariable case, in which there is no a priori allocation of the control inputs to the controlled variables, the aim is to achieve satisfactory tracking performance while reducing the wing's pitch angle activity.
-The controllers are made robust with respect to the unmodeled dynamics and the parameter uncertainties according to the small-gain theorem.
+Using the small-gain theorem, the controllers are synthesized so that they are robust with respect to the unmodeled dynamics and the parameter uncertainties.
 The proposed method is more practical for the systems with a rigid-wing, due to the difficulty of measurement and control of the angle of attack for the soft kites \cite{buffoni2014active}.
+See \cite{rapp2019cascaded} for instance of active control of the angle of attack for rigid wing tethered-wing systems.